-India's is at high risk due to population increasing in an exponential style and unscientific constructions is mushrooming all over India.
+India's is at high risk due to population overshoot and unscientific constructions of buildings is mushrooming all over India.
 Floods, cyclone, earthquakes and landslides are the frequent phenomenon.
-India has experienced numerous major earthquakes that have resulted in over 20,000 deaths.
+India has suffered major earthquakes that have resulted in over 20,000 casualities.
 One of the most overwhelming natural disaster is earthquake which is caused by sudden shaking of the earth surface.
-This paper present review on the socioeconomic and environmental effect of earthquake in order to learn from this event and understand what are the relevant steps required to improve the condition after earthquake.
+This paper present review on the socio-economic and environmental effect of earthquake in order to learn from this event and understand what are the relevant steps required to improve the condition after earthquake.